White people: Malta

-As of the 2021 census, 89.1% self-identified as Caucasian racial origin.
+As of the 2021 census, 89.1% self-identified as white racial origin.
 Maltese-born natives make up the majority of the island with 386,280 people out of a total population of 519,562.
-However, there are minorities, the largest of which by European birthplace were: 15,082 from the United Kingdom, Italy (13,361) and Serbia (5,935).
-Among racial origins for the non-Maltese, 58.1% of all identified as Caucasian.
+However, there are minorities, the largest of which by European birthplace were: the United Kingdom (15 082), Italy (13 361), and Serbia (5 935).
+Among racial origins for the non-Maltese, 58.1% of all identified as white.

+Portugal

+According to a INE Statistics Portugal study 'Pilot Survey on Living Conditions, Origins, and Trajectories of the Resident Population' conducted in 2023, 6.4 million people aged between 18 and 74 years old identified themselves as White (84.1%), more than 262,300 as Mixed-race (3.4%) and 47,500 as Romani (0.6%).
+Those who identified "without immigrant background" were 81.5% of the total population and 18.5% with an immigrant background.
+Those classified without an immigrant background were people born in Portugal and whose parents and grandparents were born in Portugal and those with an immigrant background were people born outside Portugal or people born in Portugal with at least one parent or grandparent (three generations) born outside Portugal.

+Of the white ethnic group, 86.1% identified "without" immigrant background and 13.9% "with" an immigrant background.